 I’ve always loved black and white portraiture.
 I nearly always edit my portrait work and street photography this way.

-I happened to catch my awesome instabuddy Mark Seabury (who had dressed in traditional outfit) looking around the souk in wonder as the sun was going down.
+I happened to catch my awesome instabuddy Mark Seabury (who had dressed in a traditional outfit) looking around the souk in wonder as the sun was going down.

 I thought it would make a nice photo, so I sneakily snapped this one shot.
 I think portraits work so well in black and white because you are not distracted by the colour of their clothes or their surroundings.
 Your focus is drawn to their emotions and their soul.